 Paul wrote, "Therefore we are always confident and know that as long as we are at home in the body we are away from the Lord.
 We live by faith, not by sight.
 We are confident, I say, and would prefer to be away from the body and at home with the Lord."
 (2 Corinthians 5:6-8) Paul recognizes only two options for believers, alive or with the Lord.

 These passages clearly teach that believer's souls go to be with Jesus when they die.
 Only their bodies sleep in the grave.
 When Jesus returns to the earth, he will bring their souls back with him and gather up the believers who are still alive.
 At that time, both the dead in Christ and the living will receive their resurrection bodies.
 Paul wrote, “Listen, I tell you a mystery: We will not all sleep, but we will all be changed—in a flash, in the twinkling of an eye, at the last trumpet.
 For the trumpet will sound, the dead will be raised imperishable, and we will be changed.
 For the perishable must cloth itself with the imperishable, and the mortal with immortality.”
-(1Corinthians 15:51-53) Then the believers will be caught up into the clouds to meet Jesus and to escort him back to the earth.
-This is just like the Jewish wedding custom where the guests would gather at the bride's house, go out to greet the groom and escort him back to the wedding banquet.
-(Matthew 25:1-13)
+(1Corinthians 15:51-53) Then the believers will be caught up into the clouds to meet Jesus and to be with him forever.

 John adds these details about Jesus’ return.
 “Blessed and holy are those who have part in the first resurrection.
 The second death has no power over them, but they will be priests of God and of Christ and will reign with him for a thousand years.”
 (Revelation 20:6) When Jesus returns, he will establish his kingdom on the earth for one thousand years.
 Believers will reign with Jesus and will serve as priests to the nonbelievers who survive the Tribulation and go into the Millennium.

-After the final judgment, there will be "a new heaven and a new earth", (Revelation 21:1).
+After the Great White Throne Judgment, there will be "a new heaven and a new earth", (Revelation 21:1).
 The Apostle John "saw the Holy City, the new Jerusalem, coming down out of heaven from God."
 (Revelation 21:2).
 John "heard a loud voice from the throne saying, 'Now the dwelling of God is with men, and he will live with them.
 They will be his people, and God himself will be with them and be their God.
 He will wipe every tear from their eyes.
 There will be no more death or mourning or crying or pain, for the old order of things has passed away.'"
-(Revelation 21:3).
-This passage plainly teaches that God's dwelling place will change from heaven to the earth.
+(Revelation 21:3) This passage plainly teaches that God's dwelling place will change from heaven to the earth.
 It is further confirmed by a following passage.
 "The city does not need the sun or the moon to shine on it, for the glory of God gives it light, and the Lamb is its lamp.
 The nations will walk by its light, and the kings of the earth will bring their splendor into it.
 On no day will its gates ever be shut, for there will be no night there.
 The glory and honor of the nations will be brought into it."
 (Revelation 21:23-26).
+So, after the Great White Throne Judgment, believers do not go up to heaven, but the Holy City comes down, out of heaven, to the earth, and God dwells on the Earth with mankind.

 God has prepared this wonderful dwelling place for mankind.
 God has promised, "He who overcomes8 will inherit all this, and I will be his God and he will be my son."
 (Revelation 21:7) "Blessed are those who wash their robes, that they may have the right to the tree of life and may go through the gates into the city."
 (Revelation 22:14)